The Shorter Discourse on Emptiness and its Relationship to Nagarjuna

 The final understanding in MN 121 is the complete absence of disturbance and appropriation, non-ontology enacted, not asserted.

-The Theravada scholar monk, Bhikkhu Analayo, argues that the Canon’s explanations of emptiness are sufficient in that it can be argued they were able to move mediators from Samsara to Nibanna without the need for further complications.
+The Theravada scholar monk, Bhikkhu Analayo, argues that the Canon’s explanations of emptiness are sufficient in that they were able to move mediators from Samsara to Nibanna without the need for further complications.

 His point is that Nagarjuna’s attack on svabhava is contextually bound to the Abhidhamma claim that real dhammas exist.
 End of story, no need to continue that ancient targeting to a broader discussion that makes a problem out of something that was never mentioned by the Buddha.